 Step 3: We’ll File Your Birth Injury Claim

-Different states have different statutes of limitations in birth injury cases.
-If you wait until after yours expires, you won’t be able to file a birth injury lawsuit for your child’s injuries.
+If you wait too long, you won’t be able to file a birth injury claim for your child’s injuries again, so it’s important to take action quickly.

 Step 4: We’ll Negotiate a Birth Injury Lawsuit Settlement

-Many cases end in the family receiving a birth injury lawsuit settlement, and the matter usually doesn’t have to go to court.
+Many cases end in the family receiving a birth injury settlement — without the case having to go to court.
 Birth injury settlements can be faster than a trial and may allow you to start receiving compensation much sooner as a result.

 Step 5: We’ll Fight for a Verdict in Court

 In some birth injury cases, however, a settlement cannot be reached, and the case has to go to trial.
-We have a great deal of experience in securing substantial verdicts for our clients if a settlement is not reached.
+We have a great deal of experience securing substantial birth injury lawsuit verdicts for our clients if a settlement is not reached.

 Types of Birth Injury Lawsuits

-The two main types of birth injury lawsuits are medical malpractice lawsuits and wrongful death lawsuits.
+The two main types of birth injury lawsuits are birth injury medical malpractice lawsuits and wrongful death lawsuits.

 Birth injury malpractice cases are filed when a medical professional or health care provider commits an error that results in harm to a newborn child.